" Knowing oneself comes from attending with compassionate curiosity to what is happening within " - Gabor Maté

 A deeper dive into EFT

 Emotionally Focused Therapy is a relational therapy based on Attachment science.
-This approach seeks to understand how our past relationships and experiences have led us to our current patterns of feeling, thinking, and behaving, and then uses the counselling relationship to bring about desired change.
+This approach seeks to understand how our past relationships and experiences have led us to our current patterns of feeling, thinking, behaving, and then uses a safe and secure counselling relationship to bring about desired change.

 Human beings are fundamentally relational.
-We understand ourselves through our relationships with others and ourselves.
+The moment we are born, we are in a relationship with another.
+We understand ourselves through our relationships with others.
 Counselling provides an opportunity for a unique and healing relationship, one of non-judgement, unconditional acceptance, and active collaboration.
-These are the conditions for growth that enable us to tap into our inner wisdom and capacity to heal.
+These are the conditions for growth that enable us to tap into our inner wisdom, compassion and capacity to heal.

 So, how does it work in therapy?
-Simply put, there are 2 main goals in our EFT sessions: To uncover and change the negative, emotional connection/pattern in a distressed relationship and then to foster the creation of a secure and connected bond.
+Simply put, there are 2 main goals in our EFT sessions: To uncover and appreciate the negative emotional patterns we have been carrying (because at one stage in life, these truly did help us connect and survive with our main attachment figures).
+Then we slowly change our relationship with these patterns to foster the new creation of mature, secure and connected bonds.

 Hold Me Tight, by Dr Sue Johnson, offers stories and exercises, based on the science of love and the wisdom of Emotionally Focused Couple Therapy (EFCT), to walk you through seven conversations that can define a love relationship.
 The book will help you learn how to shape these crucial relationship moments and create a secure bond that will last for a lifetime.